 You can visit the VisitNorway SocialFusion app on Facebook here.

 Reflecting on Ellen DeGeneres’ famous selfie at the Oscars, Friend2Friend CEO Roger Katz explains how this exposes the hierarchy of social engagement.
 Here’s an excerpt:

 In the hierarchy of social engagement value, simple likes and retweets come at the bottom.
 One click, and your audience has said, in passing, that they agree with you or like you.
 But the engagement ends the moment it happens — it has very little life, or value, beyond the click.
 Brands need a huge volume of them to make a difference.

 Read more about the social engagement hierarchy at ClickZ.com.

 Samsung has launched the Samsung Knox “How Do You Match Up?”
 LinkedIn Profile Analyzer, powered by Friend2Friend, for LinkedIn users to compare themselves to industry leaders and learn how to improve their work-life balance.
 Users connect their LinkedIn account to the Profile Analyzer and get detailed information on their personal network, articles and people their industry’s leaders are reading and following, and tips on maintaing a healthy work-life balance.

 Nickelodeon has launched the Peter Rabbit Easter Egg-Stravaganza Sweepstakes, powered by Friend2Friend, for their popular Peter Rabbit TV Show.
 The Sweepstakes allows visitors to enter for a daily prize and further explore activities on the NickJr.com website.

 Check out the social sweepstakes on nickjrfanclub.com.

-Read more at ClickZ.com
+Read more about how social can revive the corporate website at ClickZ.com